jrbirch0154/Desktop-Speaker-Automation/README.md

 # Desktop Speaker Automation

 Automatically turns on/off desktop speakers (and other smart devices) based on PC state using the SmartThings API and Windows Task Scheduler.
 This was built to solve a personal annoyance.
-My speakers draw phantom power and emit a quiet but audible buzz when left on.
-I automated them to follow my PC's startup/shutdown cycle as a quick fix.
+My speakers draw phantom power and emit a quiet but audible buzz when left on, I automated them to follow my PC's startup/shutdown cycle as a quick fix.

 ## What It Does